jasonbayton/11ty/api/mcp/README.md

 - Search is intentionally **two-step retrieval**:
   - `search_content` returns ranked results with a contextual `snippet`.
   - `get_content_by_url` returns full indexed `content` for exact URLs.
+- Search ranking is not simple text matching:
+  - exact/phrase matches are preferred first,
+  - guide and docs content is boosted over blog posts,
+  - newer content receives a recency bonus based on the indexed `date`,
+  - if `date` is missing or unparsable, ranking falls back to extracting a year from the URL when possible.

 ## Files in this repo